Chickenpox is a common illness that mainly affects children and causes an itchy, spotty rash.

 An antiviral medicine called aciclovir may be recommended if you're at risk of severe chickenpox and you already have symptoms.

 It ideally needs to be started within 24 hours of the rash appearing.
-It does not cure chickenpox, but does make the symptoms less severe.
+It doesn't cure chickenpox, but makes the symptoms less severe.

 Immunoglobulin is a treatment given by injection that can help prevent severe chickenpox if you've been exposed to someone with the infection but don't have any symptoms yet.